geetHup9n0L/SOC-monitoring-with-Wazuh/docs/01-installation.md

 Immediately on SIEM at MITRE ATT&CK Box, we can see different attack frameworks are generated from Agent
 <img width="1854" height="1430" alt="image" src="https://github.com/user-attachments/assets/3c0d96c9-bfd1-4ea4-b1b8-e9dfd95cabdf" />

-One of the framework recorded our activities related to root escalation on enduser's machine
+One of the framework is alerted via our activities related to root escalation on enduser's machine
 <img width="1852" height="811" alt="image" src="https://github.com/user-attachments/assets/391955ad-5fc8-4251-a1aa-72e5160a6775" />

 We also can research more on details of tactics inside MITRE ATT&CK page